kisalthennakoon/Face-Recognition/README.md

 2. Import libraries from first block.
 3. In the second block change output folder variable for each new user wich you need to recognize. (output_folder = "data/at/new_user_name")
 4. Run remaining blocks as instructed above cells.

+Note: press any key to exit from camera window